bmabsout/Thesis/src/chapters/00_introduction.typ

 = Introduction <chap:introduction>

 Contemporary robot learning has achieved remarkable successes in controlled environments, from game-playing agents mastering complex strategies #todo[AlphaGo] to robotic manipulation systems demonstrating impressive dexterity in laboratory settings #todo[OpenAI Dactyl].
 However, a significant gap persists between these research achievements and practical deployment in real-world robotics applications.

-Consider the challenges faced by practitioners attempting to deploy learned behaviors in real robotics systems.
-Autonomous quadrotors trained to perform aggressive maneuvers in simulation often exhibit unstable or unsafe behavior when transferred to physical platforms #todo[sim2real quadrotor].
-Industrial robotic arms that learn manipulation tasks through reinforcement learning may optimize for task completion while ignoring energy efficiency, leading to impractical power consumption in production environments #todo[energy aware manipulation].
-Warehouse robots trained with carefully crafted reward functions may develop unexpected behaviors that satisfy the mathematical objective while violating implicit safety assumptions #todo[reward gaming warehouse].
+Practitioners repeatedly encounter:

++ *Objective-specification difficulty* — scalar rewards are hard to craft so that they reflect designer intent.
++ *Simulation–reality brittleness* — controllers that look good in sim often oscillate or crash on hardware.
++ *Catastrophic forgetting* during adaptation to real data.
++ *Sample inefficiency* — popular RL algorithms demand lengthy, expensive data collection.

+Taken together, these shortcomings underscore the breadth of the *intent-to-reality gap*—the discrepancy between designer intention and deployed robot behaviour.

+Examining what contributes to this gap, we identify critical expressiveness limitations in how objectives are specified and optimized.
+User intentions encoded as scalar rewards often fail to capture the behaviors produced by policy optimization.
+Even in simulated benchmark tasks designed by researchers in the field, these reward functions tend to be difficult to interpret, often contain redundant terms, and even worse, produce algorithm-, environment-, and seed-specific formulations.

+If rewards are the answer, then what is the question?
+The _reward hypothesis_ states that scalar rewards can precisely represent all that we care about in robot control.
+However, it says nothing about the difficulty in expressing such rewards.
+Can adding more structure to this interface of value and reward functions help us express our intentions more precisely?

+To address this question, we instead treat objectives as continuous and bounded logical values to be fulfilled.
+This fulfillment-centric reasoning serves as a semantic bridge, translating intuitive judgments like "this robot moves 80% as smoothly as I want, and 30% as fast as I want" into mathematically precise, differentiable, and composable fulfillment values that remain aligned with intention throughout optimization.
+From this perspective, we unify the aforementioned challenges under the guise of accurate, or missing, specification.

+Reasoning across the entire stack, from user intention to careful treatment of the embedded systems running on-robot, is essential for bridging the intent-to-reality gap.
+This wholistic approach enabled the achievement of several state-of-the-art results: the first RL attitude controller to outperform classical PID controllers on real racing quadrotors, reductions in power consumption by 50-80%, live and robust neural network adaptation, and consistent policy search with up to 3$times$ faster learning than Soft Actor Critic across various robotic domains.

 == Problem Statement